How To Get Your Dog To Come When Called, Every Time!

 NOTE: This page contains affiliate links that enable you to find the items you need and support How To Train A Dream Dog at no additional cost to you.
 As an affiliate for Chewy and other programs, How To Train A Dream Dog earns minimal sums when a product is purchased using one of these links.
 You are in NO WAY obligated to use these links.
 Thank you for your support!

 What if I told you that almost 95% of people teach their dog not to come when they call their dog by doing some really bad behaviors?
-(On accident of course.)
+(On accident, of course.)

 Teaching your dog a reliable recall is one of the most important cues you can teach your dog!
 It’s the cue you can use to keep them safe if they escape and bolt towards the road or if they slip their collar and head towards oncoming people or dogs.
-If your dog gets lose you want to be able to call them back instantly!
+If your dog gets loose, you want to be able to call them back instantly!

 The problem is that it’s also the number one cue that dog owners don’t practice enough.

 In order to get a reliable recall, you need to teach your dog that you are far better than every other distraction.

 Daily puppy dog training will help you build a rock-solid bond with your dog.
 This will also help your dog see you in a positive light.
 The more your dog thinks you are the “cat's meow” or the best of the best, the better recall you’ll have with your dog.

 Here are 5 top tips to keep in mind when working on a reliable recall with your dog, so you don’t accidentally teach your dog not to come:

 Whatever you do, do not chase your dog if they refuse to come to you.
 Chasing your dog will make them run further away from you.
 Dogs have a natural instinct to run away from special pressure being applied.
 You running at them in a low angry tone will most certainly push them further away from you!